ngthailam/flutter_app_short_cut/README.md

 <br><br>

 # Limitations
+Limitations by either platform or because this plugin does not support it yet
 ## Android
 - Pinned shortcut cannot be removed, only disabled
 - Shortcut after disabled cannot be enabled, however, pinned shortcut can
 - Cannot return icon name when cal getShortcuts
-- Cannot set disabled message (will implement in the future)
+- Cannot return enabled, disabled status
+- Max 4 shortcuts can be displayed at once
 - Cannot use icon from flutter side (will implement in the future)
-- On click short cut does nothing (will implement in the future)
 ## IOS
-- On IOS, enable and disable shortcuts is not available
 - Cannot return icon name when cal getShortcuts
-- Does no support disable, enable icons
+- Max 4 shortcuts can be displayed at once
 - Cannot use icon from flutter side (will implement in the future)
-- On click short cut does nothing (will implement in the future)
+- On click short cut does not support deeplink (will implement in the future)
 <br><br>

-# TODO
+# TODOs
-- [x] Reseach + Implement for IOS side
 ## Android
-- [ ] Allow add disabled message to disabled shortcuts
-- [x] Implement get shortcuts
 - [ ] Allow icon from flutter side
-- [ ] Enable destination on click shortcut
-- [ ] Provide accurate errors
+- [ ] Provide more accurate errors if needed
 ## IOS
-- [x] Allow set subtitle
-- [x] Allow set icon
 - [ ] Allow icon from flutter side
-- [ ] Enable destination on click shortcut
+- [ ] Enable deeplink navigation on click shortcut
-- [ ] Provide accurate errors
+- [ ] Provide more accurate errors if needed
 <br><br>

 # Bugs, Ideas, and Feedback